The center column of the Work Order contains contact information about the Work Order, including:

 - Notify Technician – This button sends the technician an email or text (based on their user settings) with the details of the work order.

-- Notify Customer – This button will send the customer a manual notification about the work order (as defined in Settings > Module Settings > Work Orders > Notifications ). iPoint will also send an automatic notification to the customer based on the notification settings.
+- Notify Customer – This button will send the customer a manual notification about the work order (as defined in Settings > Module Settings > Work Orders > Notifications ).
+If you manually send this notification, the automatic notification will not be sent.

 If the Notify Customer button is greyed out, check these possibilities…

 - There has to be a Start Date

 - The customer must to have a valid Email address (“valid” meaning email@example.com, for example, with some text without spaces, then an “@” then some more space-free text, then a “.” then something like “com,” “net,” etc…in that order.
 A phone number or website won’t pass the test.)

 - There has to be a service Address

 - You have to be online.
 This can’t be done when you’re in Sync mode offline.

 - The customer has already been notified (see the green text at the bottom right of the screen).
 However, if something important (like the date or status) has changed in the work order, the customer may need to be notified again.